dimis2/Dynamic-Evolution-of-Fermion-Parity-/README.md

 📦 Repository Contents

 A1_matrix.cpp – C++ program that constructs the antisymmetric matrix $A$.

-pfaffian_parity.py – Python script used to compute the Pfaffian and fermionic parity.
+2.plates.cpp - c++ program that constructs the antisymmetric matrix $A$ of 2 plates only we did this just for practice ignore it. pfaffian_parity.py – Python script used to compute the Pfaffian and fermionic parity.

 experiment results of A1_matrix.cpp.pdf – Dataset containing parity outcomes for each flipped bond configuration.